567legodude/ShadowLang/README.md

 # ShadowLang
-This is a side project that isn't developed very often.
+Development for this project has stopped.

-Shadow is a parsed scripting language I made as a challenge to myself to see if I could do it.
+Shadow is a parsed scripting language I made as a challenge to myself; Mostly to gain experience with tokenizing an input file and parsing those tokens.

 Every aspect of the language can be represented below: